facuxfdz/scripts-utilities/docker-utilities/README.md

 #### dckrmall
 This command will remove all docker containers printed by the ```docker ps -a``` command
-In order to have a colorized output, environment variables must be declared, the used in the script are the following
+In order to have a colorized output, some environment variables must be declared, the used in the script are listed below

 |Environment variable name   |String value   |
 |---|---|